Jake6654/opslens/README.md

 Terraform will provision and manage the cloud infrastructure.
 Kubernetes will run and manage the OpsLens application workloads on that infrastructure.

+### Post-Phase 6: Multi-Project SaaS

+Once the end-to-end workflow and infrastructure are stable, the project will be generalized from its `sketch-my-day` integration into a SaaS product:

+- Add organization, project, environment, and repository connection models
+- Replace hardcoded repository mappings with per-project configuration
+- Use a GitHub App for repository access and pull request automation
+- Issue separate ingestion API keys for each project and environment
+- Add user authentication, team membership, and role-based authorization
+- Isolate tenant data, repository access, secrets, and test workspaces
+- Move long-running analysis and test execution to asynchronous job queues
+- Support project-specific build systems, test commands, timeouts, and policies
+- Add usage limits, audit history, observability, and operational controls

+The prototype-first approach keeps the current system concrete and testable.
+The SaaS phase will generalize proven workflows instead of designing multi-tenant abstractions before the core incident repair flow is reliable.

 ## Project Positioning

+Today, OpsLens is a single-project agentic DevOps prototype validated against `sketch-my-day`.
+Its long-term direction is a multi-project SaaS platform for backend engineering teams.

-OpsLens is an AI-assisted incident analysis and code-repair platform for backend services.
-Its purpose is not autonomous production deployment; its purpose is to shorten investigation time and prepare a validated, tested pull request for developer review.
+Its purpose is not autonomous production deployment.
+OpsLens shortens investigation time and prepares a validated, tested pull request for developer review, while keeping humans responsible for approval and deployment.